jmelcr/jmelcr.github.io/_posts_wedup/2021-01-27-ethanol-washes-memory.md

 Hmmpf!_ 😔

 Funny aspect –
-having less to loose to the ethanol memory-whashing effects seems to protect the cells at yeast fermentation parties as those yeasts with less "membrane-contained memory" (more fluid membranes overall) seem to suffer less headaches from ethanol than those with more structured membranes.
+having less to lose to the ethanol memory-whashing effects seems to protect the cells at yeast fermentation parties as those yeasts with less "membrane-contained memory" (more fluid membranes overall) seem to suffer less headaches from ethanol than those with more structured membranes.